 About the Author(s)

-Jerome Gold has published fifteen books of nonfiction, fiction, and poetry, including two memoirs of his career as a rehabilitation counselor in a prison for children in Washington State.
+Jerome Gold has published fifteen books of nonfiction, fiction, and poetry, including two memoirs of his career as a rehabilitation counselor in a prison for children.
 He lives in Everett, Washington.

 Format: softcover (6 x 9)